 What type of lentils work best in tacos?

 For this recipe, please use brown lentils!
 Brown lentils hold their shape during cooking and are more likely to resemble a “taco meat” as the lentil taco filling.
-They take a little longer to cook than red lentil varieties (25-30 minutes), but still take on the flavor of whatever they are spices they are cooked with.
+They take a little longer to cook than red lentil varieties (25-30 minutes), but still take on the flavor of whatever spices they are cooked with.

 If you can only find red lentils, those will work, but they likely fall apart for a “mushier” lentil taco.
+It will still taste excellent, but will be a different texture than you see pictured.

-The cooking time varies by the type of lentil you choose, so make sure to review the package instructions for more concrete instructions if you venture outside of brown lentils!
+Also, the cooking time varies by the type of lentil you choose, so make sure to review the package instructions for more concrete instructions if you venture outside of brown lentils!

 What vegan taco seasoning works best?